tarantool/doc/doc/reference/reference_lua/socket.rst

                                                      connection occurs
     :param number         timeout: number of seconds to wait before timing out
+    :return: (if error) {nil, error-message-string}. (if no error) a new socket object.
+    :rtype: socket object, which may be viewed as a table

     The handler-function-or-table parameter may be simply a function name / function declaration: